-"Do you know or have you ever heard why it is that negro women drink vinegar?" asked a gentleman of a Times reporter one day last week.
+Do you know or have you ever heard why it is that negro women drink vinegar?" asked a gentleman of a Times reporter one day last week.

-The scribe professed the profoundest ignorance in regard to the matter, but he immediately set to work to find an answer to the question.
+The scribe professed the profoundest

+ignorance in regard to the matter, but he immediately set to work to find an answer to the question.
 In the first declared incredible if Roman place he inquired of several negro women if they ever drank vinegar.
 "Yes," said one, "I drirk it all the time, especially when I am ironing, and the women in our yard drink it,

 "Does it do you any good?"

-"Yes; it is cheaper than whisky, and it keeps up a person wonderfully.
+"Yes; it is cheaper than whisky, at d it keeps up a person wonderfully.
 I don't know why I began it-because the others did, I reckon.
 It hurt me at first, made me feel sick at the stomach, but when I got over this feeling I felt a good deal better.
-It's especially good after smoking a pipe, and leaves a kind of cooling feeling be-
+It's expecially good after smoking a pipe. especially good after smoking a pipe, and leaves a kind of cooling feeling behind."